 Instagram is a massive and growing social media platform, and it is full of book lovers.
 There are many book-focused Instagrams with tens of thousands of followers, whose moderators feature books in appealing images that are widely liked and often reposted.
 As of this publication, users have posted over 29 million pictures with the hashtag #bookstagram.
-For many authors, Instagram has become a strong platform to attract new readers and engage with existing fans.
+For many authors, Instagram has become a strong platform to attract new readers, engage with existing fans, and promote your books.
 However, the image-based social media service remains confusing to others, and many authors don’t even have a profile.

 To help demystify Instagram, we asked popular bookstagrammers and authors with large followings to share their tips for creating stronger profiles, taking better pictures, attracting new followers, and getting popular bookstagrammers to feature their books.
 These strategies can be used by anyone, from beginners to experienced Instagrammers, to help grow, develop, and improve their presence on the platform.
 We hope this guide will help authors and others in the literary world attract new readers and engage more with their fans on Instagram.

 Posting the right type of content on your Instagram feed can make your profile more attractive and engaging to followers.
 Drawing from the recommendations of authors and bookstagrammers, we narrowed the content types we’ll discuss down to three categories that have performed well on Instagram.
 These are: pictures showing your life as an author, sneak peaks and previews of your work, and pictures of books (including reposts of bookstagrams).
 These are great starting points for a creating a strong feed.